nabh23/advanced-dbms-assignments/bulk_ingest/README.md

 * Inserting records sequentially without the use of any batch insert capabilities.
 * Using standard SQL batch insert statements, and varying batch sizes as: 1, 5, 10, 20, 50, 100, 1000, 2500
 * Creating an index on the primary key and then inserting records with different batch sizes.
 * Creating an additional secondary (non-clustered index) on another attribute of the table, and varying batch sizes for inserts.
+* Measuring the background latency; excluding the latency and comparing throughput and performance.
 * Using bulk load features of the DBMS ('COPY FROM' command in case of PostgreSQL).
 * Incrementally adding more secondary indexes and performing inserts.
 * Performing bulk inserts by reading from another table, i.e. using the 'INSERT INTO....SELECT FROM' syntax.